- Service managers and commissioners

 These disciplines are often a first point of contact and are in an excellent position to help.

-In line with the recommendations of the Confidential Enquiry report 'Saving Mothers' Lives 2003 – 2005 (external link) midwives are tasked with routinely asking women whether they are experiencing abuse.
+In line with the recommendations of the Confidential Enquiry report 'Saving Mothers' Lives 2003 – 2005 (external link) midwives are are required to undertake routine enquiry of domestic abuse with women.
 This can be done in the context of the Scottish Women Held Maternity Record which supports direct enquiry by the midwife.

 - make sure you are fully familiar with current guidelines and local procedures on responding to gender-based violence